nicolasparada/blog/content/posts/javascript-client-router.md

 ```

 First, it returns early if the click wasn't a normal left click.
-We walk over the event target parents until finding an anchor element.
+Then we find the closest anchor element on the click event target.
 We early return also if the link uses a special target ("_blank" for example) or if the link goes outside our site.
 If all that passes, we prevent the default and update the browser history with the link `href`.

 ```js